 UAS Student Membership: The Student Senate selects five members, including the Student Senate President and four representatives, one of which shall be a graduate student, in accordance with written Student Senate constitution and bylaws.
 Student members serve one-year terms.

-ECS Student Membership: The President of the Student Senate or designee serves on ECS during his/her term of office.
+ECS Student Membership: The President of the Student Senate or designee serves on ECS.

 ECS Administration Membership: The Provost and designees are members ex officio, non-voting.